 My most favourite part of the day was up next – treat time!

-Cucumber sandwiches, scones with jam and thick rich heavy cream, pink treats where I’m sure the names are far too fancy for me to remember, fresh fruit, gluten free cookies (for those with allergies) salmon if that’s your thing and lots of delicious fruit juice, tea and coffee.
-The portions were huge and just when you think you’ve had enough…out comes more!
+Cucumber sandwiches, scones with jam and thick rich heavy cream, pink treats where I’m sure the names are far too fancy for me to remember, fresh fruit, gluten-free cookies (for those with allergies) salmon if that’s your thing and lots of delicious fruit juice, tea and coffee.
+The portions were huge and just when you think you’ve had enough…even more arrives!

 One thing was for sure, we weren’t going to be hungry!
 This spa really knows how to create a lavish feast!